Body Fat Percentage: The Complete Guide to Understanding Your Body Composition

 - Increased injury risk and slower recovery

-- Weakened immune system
+- Weakened immune function

 How to Measure and Interpret Your Waist-to-Hip Ratio